Updated: Sep 8

 Ego smashing was done in the old days and maybe some still need some of it, but we live in 2020 and hopefully can use some more gentle tactics to make people realize and discern better.
 However, this is not easy as it demands a strong character not to fall victim of gaslighting and manipulation.
 It also requires years and years of being a teacher to not fall victim to the ego.
 The first few years are full of praise and often teachers think there, but it takes time.

-At the same time people who transgress can be annoying with their constant adulation of any given teacher or vice versa the teacher who puts all their needs on the student.
+At the same time, people who transgress can be annoying with their constant adulation of any given teacher or vice versa the teacher who puts all their needs on the student.

 Who said teaching was easy and is for everyone?

-A 200-hour foundation teacher training really gives you only the foundations and to be a teacher requires many more years of experience, there is no rush and people should take it Vinyasa Krama, that is have respect for a step by step progression, being selfless, humble and constantly contemplate ethical practice and question integrity.
+A 200-hour foundation teacher training really gives you only the foundations and to be a teacher requires many more years of experience, there is no rush and people should take it Vinyasa Krama, that has respect for a step by step progression, being selfless, humble and constantly contemplate ethical practice and question integrity.

 Emotional involvement is a taboo on the path of enlightenment and I strongly advocate staying away from intimate relationship building between a teacher and student.
 Leave any sexual conduct out of the classroom!
-A yoga classroom session dos does not serve as a dating pool, we have many other places available for this.
+A yoga classroom session does not serve as a dating pool, we have many other places available for this.
 Go dancing, join a meetup etc.

 There is also a lot to be said about the power of touch and adjustments, so keep your fingers off in the beginning and maybe forever until you get the maturity to touch in such a way that it is transforming rather than binding or even worth makes the person fall in love with you or suffer from trauma!
 A lot can be said about this.
 Another time…